 Storage (HDD vs. SSD vs. M.2 NVMe)

-Also, a common practice is that we install the operating system and other vital applications on a much faster but more expensive SSD (Solid-state drive) than HDD.
+Also, a common practice is installing the operating system and other vital applications on a much faster but more expensive SSD (Solid-state drive) than HDD.
 M.2 NVMe SSDs are faster and replace classic SSDs in building gaming PC.
 The motherboard must have an M.2 slot to take advantage of the NVMe ( or purchase a special adapter that plugs into a free PCI slot.)

 Choose The Proper Storage

 Today’s modern configurations have combined disks for data storage: SSD for the operating system and HDD as a backup disk for slower access.
-You should note that the number of SSDs and the number of HDDs on one computer also depend on the number of SATA ports on the motherboard.
+You should note that the number of SSDs and HDDs on one computer also depend on the number of SATA ports on the motherboard.

 Installing an M.2 SSD drive can shut down several SATA ports on the motherboard, so you need to take care of that detail.
-You can find this emphasized note in the instructions for the specific model of motherboard that has an M.2 slot.
+You can find this emphasized note in the instructions for the specific motherboard model with an M.2 slot.
 The minimum SSD size for a modern operating system and associated applications is 120GB (without installing modern AAA games).

 Since SSD prices are falling to some acceptable level, You should consider installing at least 240GB SSD as the primary drive.
 Install one or more HDDs as the secondary drive (2TB or higher capacity).